Contact Waterloo Institute for Nanotechnology

 +1 519 888 4567, ext.38654

-WIN has 80 faculty members.
-All have advanced research laboratories filled with smart students looking for research projects.
+WIN has almost 100 faculty members.
+All have advanced research laboratories filled with smart and passionate students looking for research project opportunities.

-Browse over to our people profiles and find out what our faculty members and their graduate students are discovering in fundamental nanomaterials research; fabricating in nanoelectronics; integrating into nanobiosystems or building nanotools to see and build nanostructures one atom at a time.
+Browse over to our people profiles and find out what our faculty members and their graduate students are fabricating in Smart & Functional Materials, integrating with Connected Devices, powering tomorrow with Next Generation Energy Systems, and making advancements in Therapeutics & Theranostics.

-Collaborating with a researcher is about building a working relationship.
-Determining research capacity and flexibility.
-Applying to funding programs and gaining access to a larger group of collaborators to build “solutions” to real-world problems.
+Collaborating with a researcher is about building a working relationship: determining research capacity and flexibility, applying to funding programs, and gaining access to a wider network of collaborators to build “solutions” to real-world problems.

 "Inventor-owned" intellectual property policy